 Post-testing you will receive a detailed report of the findings along with the further suggestions for addressing those vulnerabilities.
 You should proceed with the implementation.
 Are the fixes working?
 For this, penetration testing will be required.

-Infopulse has recently provided application security testing for ING Bank.
-In the wake of recent breaches in the financial sector, the client was particularly concerned with security related to its online services, and we performed a full evaluation of the security risks related to its web applications and network services, identified the risks and provided remediation and post-remediation penetration testing.
+Infopulse provided application security testing for ING Bank.
+In the wake of breaches in the financial sector, the client was particularly concerned with the security of its online services.
+Hence, we performed a full evaluation of the security risks related to its web applications and network services.
+Our team also provided vulnerability assessment, Black Box and White Box penetration testing.

 What is Penetration Testing?